-I use 'situation' in a very broad sense that includes the "internal situation", or state, o is in; and by 'state' I do not only mean o's physical state (body temperature, energy resources, perceptive powers, skeletal frame, hormonal state, etc.) but his mental or psychological state as well (e.g., o's beliefs and desires, his skills and his memories, which topics he is interested in, the thoughts, emotions, wants, or actions he is currently occupied with, his mood, his focus of attention) - if o has such.
-Thus, S might be 'feeling bored' or 'believing oneself to be a good tennis player'.
+I use "situation" in a very broad sense that includes the 'internal situation', or state, o is in; and by "state" I do not only mean o's physical state (body temperature, energy resources, perceptive powers, skeletal frame, hormonal state, etc.) but his mental or psychological state as well (e.g., o's beliefs and desires, his skills and his memories, which topics he is interested in, the thoughts, emotions, wants, or actions he is currently occupied with, his mood, his focus of attention) - if o has such.
+Thus, S might be "feeling bored" or "believing oneself to be a good tennis player".

-I use 'behavior' in a broad sense, too, comprising anything the person or body does, intentionally or involuntarily, externally or internally, physically or mentally: reflexes, digestion, heartbeat, thinking, remembering, imagining, intentional acts, interpreting external or internal events, and so on.
+I use "behavior" in a broad sense, too, comprising anything the person or body does, intentionally or involuntarily, externally or internally, physically or mentally, e.g., reflexes, digestion, heartbeat, thinking, remembering, imagining, intentional acts, interpreting external or internal events.

-[A behavior may have a complicated structure, much like a computer program: the behavior B might consist in first doing B_1 , then B_2 , then repeating B_1 until some condition C is met, then doing B_3 , and then either B_4 or B_5 , depending on whether C' is the case or not.
-So, a behavior may be "assembled" from simpler behaviors by way of devices like concatenation ('do this, then do that'), loops (in the computer-science sense: 'do this eleven times' or 'while C, do this' or 'do that until C'') and conditional branching ('if C, then do this, else do that'). - If o has a disposition S/B, and B is of the form 'if C, do B_C , else do $B{\neg C}$ ', we might as well speak of o having two dispositions, namely, $(S \land C)/B_C$ and $(S \land \neg C)/B{\neg C}$, where $S \land C$ and $S \land \neg C$ are the two possible ways of S obtaining, in regard to C. Neither of the two descriptions of o's dispositional status is more correct than the other, though one may be more fruitful than the other.
+A behavior may have a complicated structure, much like a computer program: the behavior B might consist in first doing $B_1$ , then $B_2$ , then repeating $B_1$ until some condition C is met, then doing $B_3$ , and then either $B_4$ or $B_5$ , depending on whether C' is the case or not.
+So, a behavior may be 'assembled' from simpler behaviors by way of devices like concatenation ("do this, then do that"), loops (in the computer-science sense: "do this eleven times" or "while C, do this" or "do that until C") and conditional branching ("if C, then do this, else do that"). - If o has a disposition S/B, and B is of the form "if C, do $B_C$ , else do $B{-C}$ ", we might as well speak of o's having two dispositions, namely, $(S \land C)/B_C$ and $(S \land C)/B{-C}$ , where $S \land C$ and $S \land C$ are the two possible ways of S obtaining, in regard to C. Neither of the two descriptions of o's dispositional status is more correct than the other, though one may be more fruitful than the other.
+On the other hand, a behavior B may also be very unspecific, like